David A. Bednar: LDS Church service

-Bednar has served in the LDS Church as a bishop (Fayetteville Ward, 1987), twice as stake president (Fort Smith Arkansas Stake, 1987–91 and Rogers Arkansas Stake, 1991–95), regional representative (1994–95), and area seventy (1997–2004).
+Bednar has served in the LDS Church as a bishop (Fayetteville Ward, 1987), twice as stake president (Fort Smith Arkansas Stake, 1987–1991 and Rogers Arkansas Stake, 1991–1995), regional representative (1994–95), and area seventy (1997–2004).

 In 2016, Bednar dedicated the Star Valley Wyoming Temple, the LDS Church's 154th temple.
 Bednar attended the 2019 dedication of the Rome Italy Temple with all 15 of the LDS Church apostles.
 This is believed to be the first time the entire First Presidency and Quorum of the Twelve Apostles were in the same location outside the United States.

+Bednar addressed the National Press Club in Washington, D.C., on May 26, 2022.

 Controversy

 In 2016, Bednar attracted media attention when he claimed the church doesn't discriminate against gay and lesbian people because "there are no homosexual members of the church."
 He stated that being gay or lesbian is not the primary identity of individuals, but rather that each individual is first a child of God.